novasearch/SLVideo/README.md

 flask --app app run -h X.X.X.X -p XXXX
 ```
 ## Folder Structure

+The `object_detectors_env` folder is the conda environment that contains the necessary libraries to run the object detection models.

+The `app` folder contains all the scripts and files needed to run the VideoLGP web application.
+Here is a brief description of each folder and script:

 #### `eaf_parser`
 This folder contains the script responsible for parsing the **EAF** files
 - `eaf_parser.py`: Iterates through the available EAF files (one for each annotated video), parses the relevant info into JSON files and creates the video captions files